-Two volumes must be provided for the legs of both occupants.
-Their lower faces must lie on the same plane, be parallel to the reference surface and cannot be located more than 150 mm above the reference plane.
-The centre planes of Template H2 and the respective Template H3 must match.
+Two identical volumes must be provided for the legs of both occupants.
+Their lower faces must lie on the same plane, be parallel to the reference surface and cannot be located more than 150 mm above Zref plane.
+Their inboard vertical planes must be symetrical to the centre plane of Template H3 and not overlapping.